 Past teams report it is the hardest thing they’ve done in school, yet they loved it!
 We start by giving teams of four students a package containing wood, paper, glue, tubing, and syringes, we send them off to design and build this year's challenge machine which they will develop according to defined work.
 The competition requires students to use time management, project planning, resource management, team dynamics, testing, adjusting, and exploration.
 All of these elements create a real-world, hands-on experience for the students.

 Student and school participation have been at its best.
-Participating schools include Clay Intermediate, Edison Intermediate, Greene Intermediate, Jackson Intermediate, Jefferson Traditional, LaSalle Academy, Marshall Intermediate, Navarre Intermediate, John Young Middle, Baugo Community Schools, Schmucker School, and Career Academy of South Bend.
-Each year, we hope to increase participation and impact even more school systems each year.
+Participation has averaged over 130 local seventh and eighth-grade students.
+Past participating schools include Clay International Academy, Edison Middle School, Jackson Intermediate, Jefferson Traditional, LaSalle Academy, Marshall Intermediate, Navarre Intermediate, John Young Middle School, Jimtown Middle School, Career Academy South Bend, and Schmucker Middle School.
+We expect participation to increase and impact even more school systems each year.
 The beauty of this Challenge is its relatively low cost per student.

 Thank you to those who have been able to support this event in the past!
 To join our list of supporters, please consider the following sponsorship options.

-Champion Sponsor: $2500 helps overall funding of the event and includes your company logo prominently displayed on the event sponsor banner and on t-shirt, recognition on our website, social media promotions, and the option to display promotional materials at the event.
-Daman will also cover your hotel and dinner the night before the challenge for up to two people if you decide to join us for the event (limit 1)
+Champion Sponsor (limit 2) : $2500 helps overall funding of the event and includes your company logo prominently displayed on the event sponsor banner and on t-shirt, recognition on our website, social media promotions, and the option to display promotional materials at the event.

-Award Sponsor: $1500 helps to purchase the awards and includes a large logo on sponsor banner and on t-shirt, our website, social media promotions, and an option to display promotional materials at the event (limit 3).
+Award Sponsor (limit 3) : $1500 helps to purchase the awards and includes a large logo on sponsor banner and on t-shirt, our website, social media promotions, and an option to display promotional materials at the event.

-T-Shirt Sponsor: $350 includes your logo on the t-shirts and the sponsor banner, our website, and social media promotions (limit 10).
+T-Shirt Sponsor (limit 10) : $350 includes your logo on the t-shirts and the sponsor banner, our website, and social media promotions (limit 10).